-What do you know about giving birth in Singapore, mama?
-An experienced midwife is here with her top 20 tips for having an empowering, happy and intervention-free birth!
+What do you know about giving birth, mama?
+An experienced midwife is here with her top 6 tips for having an empowering, happy and intervention-free birth in Singapore!

 Natural Birth, Gentle Birth, Active Birth…what do they all mean?
 Please welcome experienced midwife and birthing instructor Red Miller of Love Based Birth to let you know about medical interventions and when they are and are not necessary in the birthing process.
 In this 3-part series Red also presents her top tips on the importance of self-care during pregnancy along with Top 8 tips for intervention-free labour.
 But first, it’s important to find out what a medical intervention actually is!